Canada East: Language

 Canada East was primarily a French-speaking region.

 Due to heavy immigration following the American Revolutionary War, the population of English-speaking residents of Canada West soon outstripped Canada East.
 Under the Act of Union 1840 the seats in the lower legislature were evenly divided between East and West.
 There was no provision under the Act for representation by population.

 Politics

+The Province of Canada, formed in 1840, was governed by the Parliament of the Province of Canada, elected in a mixture of multi-member districts and single-member districts, using block voting and first past the post respectively.

+Name

 From 1841 to 1843, the terms Canada East and Canada West were used.
 The former names of the two colonies, Lower Canada and Upper Canada, had no constitutional status.

 From April 25, 1849, the Canadian Parliament enacted an interpretation act, which once again gave legal meaning to the terms Lower Canada and Upper Canada:

-The words "Lower Canada," shall mean all that part of this Province [that is, the United Province of Canada] which formerly constituted the Province of Lower Canada.

-The words "Upper Canada," shall mean all that part of this Province which formerly constituted the Province of Upper Canada.

 1866 Fenian raids

-There was a danger of Fenian raids along the Canada–United States border south and east of Montreal.
-The British government did not want a repeat of the rebellion of 1837 and 1838, for fear of losing two more colonies to the United States.
+Fenian raids along the Canada–United States border south and east of Montreal were successfully repulsed, by both local militia and British regulars.
+The Fenians hoped to stir up a rebellion, and the British government did not want a repeat of the rebellion of 1837 and 1838, for fear of losing more colonies to the United States and the material damage and loss of life such would entail.